 The Short Answer

-UX/UI in business banking directly affects the client's operational costs: the faster and clearer the interface, the less time the accountant and financier spend on routine tasks.
-The weakest points in the market are the speed of regular operations, mobile versions, and personalization for employee roles.
-This is not aesthetics, but measurable savings for business.
+UX/UI in business banking directly impacts a client’s operational costs: the faster and clearer the interface, the less time accountants and financiers spend on routine tasks.
+The market’s weakest points are the speed of regular operations, mobile versions, and personalization for employee roles.
+This is not about aesthetics; it is measurable savings for the business.

 Why Business Interfaces Follow Different Rules

-A retail app is designed for one person and one-off actions: transfer, pay, check balance.
-A corporate interface is designed for a team and repetitive scenarios: an accountant generates dozens of payment orders, a financial director approves limits, a manager checks balances across multiple accounts.
-The same operation here is performed not once, but hundreds of times a month—so every extra click and every unclear phrasing multiplies by volume and turns into hours of lost time.
+Retail apps are designed for one person and one-off actions: transfer, pay, check balance.
+Corporate interfaces are designed for a team and repetitive scenarios: an accountant creates dozens of payment orders, a financial director approves limits, an executive checks balances across multiple accounts.
+The same operation is performed not once, but hundreds of times a month.
+Every extra click and unclear phrasing multiplies by volume, turning into hours of lost time.

-Hence the main principle: in B2B, convenience is measured not by "like / dislike", but by how many steps and seconds it takes to complete a standard task.
-Good corporate UX is invisible—it simply doesn't get in the way of work.
+Hence the main principle: in B2B, convenience is not measured by “like/dislike,” but by how many steps and seconds it takes to complete a standard task.
+Good corporate UX is invisible—it simply does not get in the way of work.

 What the Research Showed: Three Growth Areas